 The Company applies an effective tax rate to interim periods that is consistent with the Company's estimated annual tax rate as adjusted for discrete items impacting the interim periods.
 The Company provides for deferred tax liabilities and assets for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax basis and operating loss and tax credit carryforwards.
 The Company provides for a valuation allowance if, based on the weight of available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-The Company paid no income taxes during the three months ended April 30, 2016 or 2015.
+The Company paid income taxes of approximately \$1,010,000 and \$19,680,000 during the six months ended July 31, 2016.
+The Company received refunds of state income taxes of approximately \$100,000 during the six months ended July 31, 2015.

-As of April 30, 2016 and January 31, 2016, total unrecognized tax benefits were approximately \$987,000.
-There were no accrued penalties and interest at April 30, 2016 or January 31, 2016.
+As of July 31, 2016 and January 31, 2016, total unrecognized tax benefits were approximately \$987,000.
+Accrued penalties and interest were approximately \$171,000 at July 31, 2016.
+There were no accrued penalties and interest at January 31, 2016.
 If the Company were to prevail on all unrecognized tax benefits recorded, the provision for income taxes would be reduced by approximately \$987,000.
+In addition, the impact of penalties and interest would also benefit the effective tax rate.
 Interest and penalties associated with unrecognized tax benefits are recorded within income tax expense.
-On a quarterly and annual basis, the Company accrues for the effects of open uncertain tax positions and the related potential penalties and interest.
+On a quarterly basis, the Company accrues for the effects of open uncertain tax positions and the related potential penalties and interest.